This is the multi-page printable view of this section. Click here to print.

 alt text

-Here we can see that the image was evaluated against the policy named “anchore_security_only” and the evaluate failed, the final action was Stop.
+Here we can see that the image was evaluated against the policy named “anchore_security_only” and failed, resulting in a STOP action.

 Clicking the “View Policy Test Details” will show a more detailed report.